 The Best Live Auction Item Ideas

 To help you determine which items align with your audience’s preferences, we’ve divided our prize ideas into five categories.
-Theme your whole auction around one type of prize, or choose a few items from each category to appeal to more varied interests.
-Either way, your completed auction catalog should contain approximately 12-15 items to keep your event to a reasonable length.
+Depending on your goals, you could theme your whole auction around one type of prize, or choose a few items from each category to appeal to more varied interests.

 Arts and Leisure Live Auction Items